Freelunch-AI/docs/design-notes.md

         Experiment ideas (that were not tried yet) are organized, stored and can be annotated in the experiment manager.
         2. __Comprehensive ML System Evaluation in background__
             1. __Requirements__
-                1. __Constrained environments__ (using Environment mimicking tools (e.g., Selenium or Cypress for browsers, EdgeCloudSim, EnvisEdge or Auptimizer for edge devices) to simulate hardware (computing & networking), OS (if any) & more constraints (if any; e.g., browser constraints).
-Uses cases: deployments on: mobile, embedded devices (microcontrollers with OS, microcontrollers without OS, FPGAs), browsers, and other devices (TVs, watches, glasses))
+                1. __Constrained environments__ (using Environment mimicking tools (e.g., Selenium or Cypress for browsers, EdgeCloudSim, EnvisEdge or Auptimizer for edge devices) to simulate hardware (computing & networking), OS (if any) & more constraints (if any; e.g., browser constraints such as no fs access).
+Uses cases: deployments on: mobile, embedded devices (microcontrollers with OS, microcontrollers without OS, FPGAs and ASICs), browsers, and other devices (TVs, watches, glasses))
                     1. __Inference__ (memory usage, power consumption, inference time) (contraints: discontonuos function, only need to be below treshold (memory usage in single-task microcontrollers (no OS)); goals: continuous function, need to optimize (e.g., power usage after treshold is reached)) (small models: Microcontrollers (memory, power, processing speed); medium models: Mobile (memory, processing speed); big models: any cloud instance (memory) (on a fixed high-performant instance: assuming same <machine, OS, processor used, cgroup>)). (_Note:_ has to do various runs and compute <mean, std deviation> because of stochasticity of hardware implementation)
                     2. __Training__ (memory usage, power consumption, training time) (on a fixed high-performant instance: assuming same <machine, OS, processor used, cgroup>) (_Note:_ has to do various runs and compute <mean, std deviation> because of stochasticity of hardware implementation)
                 2. __Security__